Create an Easy Repurposed Cutting Board Sign

 After the fabric dried in place I applied two coats of the decoupage medium on top, letting it dry completely in between.

-It’s important to apply the decoupage medium over the excess fabric too.
+It’s important to apply the decoupage medium over the excess fabric too, but you just let it hang there like this.

 Doing that causes the excess fabric to harden and makes it very easy to trim it away with an xacto knife.